marewi/finding_a_point/README.md

 - [x] dynamic start
     - [x] solving substraction problem
 - [x] train policy for each group of points (e.g. for each logo)
-    - [x] find optimal sequence of pictures for training model (maybe new epsilon for each picture)
+    - [?] find optimal sequence of pictures for training model (maybe new epsilon for each picture)
 - [ ] train model with neural network
 - [ ] testing other algorithms instead of q-learning
 - [ ] any parallelism possible?